praddy18597/Twilio-API-Project/README.md

 ### Flask app

-⚠️ Several students have reported that cloning sets up a default Glitch application.
-If this happens to you, in the Glitch app that is created choose "Tools >> Extras >> Git Import and Export >> Import from GitHub" when prompted enter "craigsdennis/intro-to-apis-node" or "craigsdennis/intro-to-apis-flask"

 [Complimentr Flask GitHub repository](https://github.com/craigsdennis/intro-to-apis-flask) is located at `https://github.com/craigsdennis/intro-to-apis-flask.git`

 * [Twilio docs - Create a Message with Python](https://www.twilio.com/docs/sms/api/message-resource?code-sample=code-create-a-message&code-language=Python&utm_source=gh-link&utm_medium=referral&utm_campaign=intro-to-apis)